Foot Locker + Nike

-Show #1: A heart-warming sitcom about four referees who share a home.
-They’re not related, nor do they learn any lessons.
+Show #1: A sitcom about four referees who share a home.
+They’re not related, nor do they ever learn any lessons.

-Our fake TV network also had fake commercials.
-But since they were for and by Foot Locker, they were technically real commercials.
+Our fake TV network also had fake ads.
+Which were inspired by this real ad.

 Show #2: A cartoon animated by Tyree Dillihay.
 In one episode, both of the characters die.